 Masters in Special Education

-Are you a certified educator looking to enhance your skills and knowledge in special education?
+Are you looking to obtain initial or additional endorsements in special education?
 The Master of Arts in Special Education program can help you become a "Master Teacher" in accordance with the standards set by the Carnegie Institute.

 Endorsements we offer: